AB-1220

 Summary

-Assembly Member Arambula's Access to Disability Services Transparency Act would establish new reporting requirements for California's regional centers to document and track denials of developmental services.
-The legislation mandates that regional centers record all service denials, notices of action, and appeals in each consumer's individual program plan while expanding annual reporting to include this previously uncollected data.
+Assembly Member Arambula's Access to Disability Services Transparency Act mandates comprehensive documentation and reporting of service denials within California's regional center system for individuals with developmental disabilities.
+The legislation requires regional centers to record all service denials, notices of actions, and appeals in each consumer's individual program plan.

 Key Dates